San Diego, I Love You

+Silent screen stars Buster Keaton and Irene Ryan, the latter known for her role in the TV sit-com Beverly Hillbillies, appear in supporting roles.

 The film was a surprise hit at the box office.

-Synopsis
+Plot

 Philip McCooley, a widowed high school teacher in small-town California, believes that he has discovered a new self-inflating life raft.
 He is persuaded by his elder daughter Virginia to travel to San Diego to apply for funds from a developmental agency, and takes his four young sons along as well.
 On the train journey they encounter and offend John Thompson Caldwell IV by taking his compartment, little realizing that he is extremely wealthy and the head of the agency that the McCooley's need the support of.
 With their last savings, the family buy a house in the city, which comes with an unusual butler and a very confused lodger.

 After Caldwell dismisses McCooley's invention, his daughter forces herself into his company to convince him otherwise.
 Although at first he resists her approaches, they gradually fall in love as they both come to appreciate the attractions of San Diego.
 Caldwell is persuaded to give the invention a second look.
 While McCooley's life raft ultimately proves to be both useless and dangerous, he has unwittingly invented a very destructive explosive which can be used by the War Department.

-Buster Keaton appears in an extended cameo role as a bus driver who is persuaded by the heroine to abandon his usual route and drive along the beach.